edennisCS/dogReact/README.md

 - Display a random dog image fetched from the Dog CEO API.
 - Users can guess the breed of the displayed dog using the drop down and submitting it.
-- Click for hints.
+- Click for "hint".
-- Click to reveal answer if you can't guess.
+- Click to "reveal answer" if you can't guess.
 - Click "Next" to load a new random dog image and start a new round.

 ## Technologies Used